Swap1984/SVM-Regressor-for-House-Price-Prediction/README.md

 🟩 Final Conclusion (Inference)

-Yes — the SVM Regression model is performing well and is suitable for predicting house prices.
+The SVM Regression Model is performing well and is suitable for predicting house prices.
 It captures non-linear relationships, achieves strong accuracy, and outperforms baseline models, making it a reliable model for this dataset.